humorless/clj-crm/README.md

 Note: Backup URIs are per database.
 You can backup the same database at different points in time to a single backup URI.

 ## Run a production server
-1. Prepare the Datomic url
+1. Prepare the Datomic url (First time deploy only)

 ```
   cd db